 Women are more likely to work in the wholesale and retail trade sector than men, regardless of socioeconomic status.
 Most work in low-skilled, low-paid positions, and few women own formal businesses.
 Women are also more likely to be informal street food and beverage vendors.

 Almost half of Tanzania's working women work in wholesale, retail and trade

-Women may benefit from access to credit, training, networking and legal support of food and beverages vendors operate without a vending cence (2)
+Women may benefit from access to credit, training, networking and legal support

 WOMEN'S PARTICIPATION

 Of working women work in the wholesale and retail trade (1)